 5.5 Entire Agreement

-This Agreement, together with any documents incorporated by reference in any of the foregoing, constitutes the entire Agreement between You and ISRG concerning the subject matter hereof.
+This Agreement, together with any documents incorporated by reference herein, constitutes the entire Agreement between You and ISRG concerning the subject matter hereof.

 5.6 Amendment

 ISRG may modify this Agreement from time to time.
 Each modified version of this Agreement will be posted to ISRG’s Let’s Encrypt website (letsencrypt.org) at least fourteen (14) days before it becomes effective.
 If such new version contains material changes and You have provided ISRG with an email address, ISRG will send an email to such address notifying You of such new version at least fourteen (14) days before it becomes effective.
 In addition, major changes will be flagged with a new Subscriber Agreement version number in the ACME protocol, so You may be able to configure Your ACME Client Software to notify You of such changes.